 Instead of using Bluetooth, Logitech uses its proprietary Lightspeed technology for connectivity, touting a 1ms delay for inputs.
-Input delay is significant when gaming, and judging by the almost 5,000 reviews on Amazon, connectivity and lag are never a problem.
+Input delay is significant when gaming, and judging by the almost 5,000 reviews on Amazon, connectivity is never a problem.
 Gamers would know if there’s lag better than anyone!

 But the G502 isn’t completely perfect.
 For one, it’s very expensive, with the MSRP being $150.
 That’s a lot for just a mouse!
 If price is a factor, though, there’s a wired model of the Logitech G502 that will let you save some money.
 This solves the relatively short battery life (up to 60 hours), too.

 If you have big hands, though, the G502 might be uncomfortable, as it’s on the narrow side.
 If you need something wider, a close runner-up to the Logitech G502 is the Razer Naga Trinity.
-This wider gaming mouse gives you 16,000 DPI and interchangeable side plates for FPS games, MMOs, and more so that you can game exactly how you want.
+This wider gaming mouse gives you 16,000 DPI and interchangeable side plates for various multiplayer game genres so that you can game exactly how you want.
 But with a lack of wireless options and the inability to customize weight, the G502 Lightspeed is our top pick.

 Logitech G502 Lightspeed Wireless Gaming Mouse